vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * The configuration of worpdress is normally speaking stored in wp-config.php.
 If you are able to download it, you might be luckiy and be able to loot plaintext username and passwords to database or wp-admin page.
 * If the website is vulnerable for SQL-Injection.
 We should be able to extract the wordpress users and their password hashes.
 However, if the password hash is not crackable.
 Probably, check the wp-posts table as it might contain some hidden posts.
 * Got wordpress credentials, may be utilize `WPTerm <https://wordpress.org/plugins/wpterm/>`_ xterm-like plugin.
 It can be used to run non-interactive shell commands from the WordPress admin dashboard.
-* If their's a custom plugin created, probably, it would be in the location
+* If there's a custom plugin created, probably, it would be in the location

  ::